Mike Hosking: If Winston goes down, Jacinda goes with him

 COMMENT

-Do you think the Prime Minister understands the trouble her party and government is in?
+Do you think the Prime Minister understands the trouble her party and Government is in?

 The answers to the Peters problem, the drama around the New Zealand First Foundation, would seem to indicate not.
 It's not her business, she is claiming.
 Which technically is true, but irrelevant.